loganflook/loganflook/readme.md

 <!-- Greating -->
 # Hi there 👋
 Welcome to my GitHub profile!
 I'm Logan Flook, a passionate cyber security enthusiast and professional.
 Currently, I work as a full-time incident responder with a background in digital forensics.
 I am continuously working hard to become the best DFIR practitioner I can be through both proprietary and open-source tools.
 I care deeply about the cyber security domain and community.

+Right now I primarily spend my time responding the threats within various EDR platforms including SentinelOne, CrowdStrike and Carbon Black, and running proprietary forensics/response tool kits.

 Let's collaborate and make the world a more secure place!

 <!-- Connect with me section -->
 ## Connect with me!